 12.4.
 Volunteer Supervisors are responsible for ensuring that all volunteers have been made aware of the Information Security Policy and have been provided with copies of the Minerva security booklets.
 The receipt of these can be noted on the PSV’s training record.

 12.5.
 PSVs should also be informed of any relevant disclosure limitations and made aware that access to systems may be monitored.

 12.6.
 Knowledge of volunteers’ personal details will be restricted to those who need it and passed on only the volunteers’ consent and regard is given to storage of confidential documents.

 13. Duty recording

 13.1.
-Time spent on volunteer duties must be recorded, either by the PSVs or on their behalf by the Volunteer Co-ordinator as appropriate.
+Time spent on volunteer duties must be recorded, either by the PSVs or on their behalf by the Volunteer Watch Liaison Officer as appropriate.

 13.2.
 It is recognised that volunteers will be engaged on a variety of activities and that the time required to be spent on them will vary accordingly.
 The time commitment for individual volunteers should be agreed as part of the recruitment process and form part of the compact.